nikita-volkov/modeliero/README.md

 # Status

 The project is in a working state: it can read a schema and generate code.
-It is well covered with tests, however it is not yet battle-tested in any large production project and it is limited in features
+It is well covered with tests, however it is not yet battle-tested in any large production project and it is limited in features.

 ## Supported spec sources